What Every Woman Knows (1917)

 The movie does not contain any action or adventure elements.

 The 1917 film "What Every Woman Knows" is an adaptation of J.M.
 Barrie's 1908 play.
-All major characters in the film retain the same gender as established in the original source material.
-There are no instances of characters being portrayed as a different gender.
+Available information indicates that the film's characters maintain the same genders as established in the original source material, with no instances of a character canonically established as one gender being portrayed as another.

 The 1917 film adaptation of J.M.
 Barrie's play features characters who are implicitly white Scottish, consistent with the source material and setting.
 All main actors in the film are white, indicating no change in the established racial portrayal of any character.